Sandia National Laboratories Cybersecurity for Distributed Energy Systems Postdoctoral Appointee in Albuquerque, New Mexico

 Intrusion prevention/detection and response, penetration testing, and forensics

 Data science, information theory, and streaming and behavioral analytics

 Virtualization (system and network) and cloud technologies

-PhD degree in a relevant field such as Computer Science, Computer Engineering, Electrical Engineering, Information Security, or Cyber Security
+PhD in a relevant field such as Computer Science, Computer Engineering, Electrical Engineering, Information Security, or Cyber Security

 Experience with Linux environments

 Strong record of research contributions as evidenced in publications in high quality journals or presentations at conference